Real Name | Martin John Christopher Freeman |

 - Martin Freeman's nationality is United Kingdom

-- What does Martin Freeman do?
-Martin Freeman's job is being a(n) Actor
+- Martin Freeman works as a(n) Actor

 - Martin Freeman celebrates their birthday on 9-8

-- Martin Freeman is 53 years old
+- How old is Martin Freeman?
+Martin Freeman is 53 years old

 - Martin Freeman is currently In a relationship (Amanda Abbington)